 HOW BRISK: Mitsubishi has considerable turbocharging expertise.
 Timidity, however, would better describe this application.
 A torque rating of 184 lb-ft so low in the power band does not jibe with a lack of jump off the line.
-Instead the unobtrusive CVT is wont to whip the engine speed for a true torrent of wastegate boost.
+Instead the unobtrusive CVT is wont to whip up engine speed without translating it into much forward snap.
 In the interest of quiet cabin acoustics, Eclipse Cross carries nearly 230 pounds more than an Outlander Sport.
-Jumbo steering column shift paddles are on SEL models pay homage to the Mitsubishi Lancer Evo X DCT, yet they amount to futile flipping pinball paddles for pinballs beyond their clutches.
+Jumbo steering column shift paddles on SEL models pay homage to the Mitsubishi Lancer Evo X DCT, yet they amount to futile flipping pinball paddles for pinballs beyond their clutches.

 WHERE TO: Assuming SNOW mode locks more torque aft of the rear differential, the Eclipse Cross footing in deep slushy snow was intermittently tripped up.

 HOW FAR: 26 combined miles per gallon.
 410 miles highway range, 87 AKI unleaded fuel.